Frequently Asked Questions

 We do not limit where the bees can forage in any way, so the bees will fly up to three miles from the hive to find food.
 We do move our hives to different areas to take advantage of diverse nectar flows.
 We label our varietals with what we observe to be the primary nectar sources based on hive location and season.
 We do not consider any of our varietals to be strictly mono-floral.

 Most "wildflower honey” from other beekeepers is the result of a single annual harvest.
 There’s nothing wrong with that, but we harvest our honey multiple times during the spring and summer, allowing us to produce small batches of varietal honey — each tasting unique.
 For example, when we harvest honey early in the spring, the bees have foraged on just early blooming plants such as bigleaf maple or poison-oak.
-Later on, the blackberry bloom predominates in our wildland apiaries, so honey varietals harvested in July are primarily made up of blackberry nectar with other nectar species present in lesser amounts.
+Later on, the blackberry bloom predominates in our Coast Range apiaries, so honey varietals harvested in July are primarily made up of blackberry nectar with other nectar species present in lesser amounts.

 Will I be able to tell the difference in flavor between two varietals?